kllarena07/safa-message-scheduler/README.md

 2. `pnpm install`
 3. `pnpm run dev`

-Make sure to also use the necessary environment variables and store them in a `.env.local` file in the root  of the `frontend` directory.
+ sure to also use the necessary environment variables and store them in a `.env.local` file in the root  of the `frontend` directory.

 _Made with ❤️ by [krayondev](https://x.com/krayondev)_